Shephelah: Geography

+The Shfela is bordered to the northeast by the Samarian Hills and the north-south Afek Pass at Rosh HaAyin-Antipatris (near the east-west Ayalon Valley) and Rishon LeZion in the northwest, and in the south by the northern Negev (the Nahal Shikma area).

 The Shfela consists of fertile rolling hills.
 Topographically, it represents the transition from the higher and more rugged Jerusalem and Hebron Mountains, whose foothills it forms, and the Coastal Plain.
-About 60 km (35 miles) long in north-south direction and only 13 km (8 miles) wide, it is subdivided into two parts: the western "Low Shephelah", which starts at an altitude of ca. 150 metres above sea level and rises to no more than ca. 200 metres above the Coastal Plain, and the eastern "High Shephelah" rising to altitudes between 250–450 metres above sea level.
+About 60 km (35 miles) long in north–south direction and only 13 km (8 miles) wide, it is subdivided into two parts: the western "Low Shephelah", which starts at an altitude of ca. 150 metres above sea level and rises to no more than ca. 200 metres above the Coastal Plain, and the eastern "High Shephelah" rising to altitudes between 250 and 450 metres above sea level.
 In the upper part the valleys descending from the Judean Mountains are deeper, and they broaden once they reach the lower part where the riverbeds create larger spaces between the hills.
 Where they reach the Shfela, the rivers can flow over substantial distances along the border between the mountains and the hills, forming longitudinal valleys.
-Passage between the east-west and north-south valleys has dictated the communication routes throughout history.
+Passage between the east–west and north–south valleys has dictated the communication routes throughout history.

 In geological terms, the Shfela is a syncline, i.e. it formed as a basin whose rock layers were folded downwards, but is part of the wider south Judean anticlinorium-a regional formation characterised by upward folding.
 Typical to the Shfela are the Senonian-Eocene chalky formations.
 The soft Eocene chalk is known locally as kirton, which tends to build a harder upper calcrete crust (nari), so that in the past people quarried the kirton while leaving the nari layer in place as a ceiling.
 Apart from using the extracted rock, they also utilised the generated underground hollows for different purposes (refuge, burial, storage etc.).

 One of the major characteristics is hills formed of marl-covered soft chalk, as opposed to the Judean Hills which are made of hard chalk and dolomite.
 The valleys and lower areas contain soil with a high sand content, as well as large tracts of fertile areas.
 Seasonal swamps can develop during the rainy season.
 The southern part is made up of loess, while north of Ashkelon consists of clay.

 The Shfela has a temperate Mediterranean to semi-arid climate.

-A series of east-west valleys cuts the Shfelah into districts.
+A series of east–west valleys cuts the Shfelah into districts.
 From north to south, they are: the Valley of Ayalon, Sorek Valley, Valley of Elah, Guvrin Valley, Valley of Lachish, and Valley of Adorayim.
 The biblical towns established there guarded settlements of the interior and took advantage of trade passing along this route.
 Ayalon was the primary access corridor to Jerusalem along the ascent of Horon.

 Caves are a major feature of the southern part of the Shfela, many of them bell-shaped such as those in Beit Guvrin.